 If you’re using Excel, this handy guide from Microsoft will help you achieve the same outcome.

 3. Percentage difference between two numbers

 Back at the start of Q2 2016, we set a goal to boost the traffic to our new posts by 30% in the first 30 days after publishing.
-To measure this, I created a spreadsheet, and in one column had the target traffic for each post with the actual traffic in another and the percantage difference between the two figures displayed in a third column.
-This formula helped to me see whether we hit the goal on not at a glance, and how far over or under we were.
+To measure this, I created a spreadsheet, and in one column had the target traffic for each post with the actual traffic in another and the percentage difference between the two figures displayed in a third column.
+This formula helped me see whether we hit the goal on not at a glance, and how far over or under we were.